Metadata Schemas

 Usage Screen

 The Usage screen shows the assets in the system that are using the Metadata Schema.
 This means that the Metadata Schema is currently either applied or denied on the asset.
-The Schema Usage section of the Usage screen is shown in the figure below.

 The top level assets where the Metadata Schema has been applied are shown.
 Child assets will be displayed in the table only when their schema options differ from their parents.
-You can click the name of an asset to go to its Settings screen.

 Sections